 Kevin has been active in his community and has served as a member of the Board of Directors of the Beaver Bank Community Awareness Association, as a member of the Beaver Bank-Kinsac Elementary School Advisory Council, as a member of HRM’s North West Planning Advisory Committee, and he regularly attends public meetings where he isn’t afraid of standing up to discuss the issues that impact his community.
 He has been on the board of directors of the Sackville-Preston-Chezzetcook Conservative Association since February 2018.
+Through 2020 and 2021, Kevin was the head coach for Novice Developmental in the Sackville Minor Hockey Association.
 And in 2016, Kevin challenged a 16-year incumbent in the Halifax Regional Municipality Election for Regional Council.

 For the past 15 years, Kevin has been employed in the private sector in a variety of roles across a wide range of industries, including hospitality, telecommunications, oil & gas, and most recently industrial automation.
 In that time, Kevin has enjoyed a progressive career moving into roles with increasing responsibility and challenges.